 Maybe that’s because Maloney’s personal politics are a train wreck.
 Look at her vote for the Iraq War.
 Look at her one-sided support for Israel, ignoring the human rights of the Palestinians.
 Look at her support for the Neo-Con run up to war with Iran.
 She opposed Obama’s great foreign policy achievement: the Iran Nuclear Deal.
 Maloney is so in the pocket of Trump and Netanyahu’s right-wing forces, she co-sponsored H.R.
 1697, the failed legislation which would make it a crime to support BDS.
 “Boycott, Divest, Sanction” is the movement to censure Israel and boycott it for human rights violations against the stateless Palestinian People.
 Maloney even dressed up in a burka and urged the USA to attack Afghanistan after 9/11, even though Afghanistan didn’t plan the 9/11 attack with the 15 Saudi 9/11 hijackers.
 Her costume was a slap against Islam.
 She never apologized.

-By the way, did you know that Statehood for the Palestinians is a mainstream plank of the Democratic Platform.
-More Democrats need to know that.
+By the way, did you know that Statehood for the Palestinians is a mainstream plank of the Democratic Platform?
+Now you do.
+And more Democrats need to know that.
 This is not to bash Israel, and I reject hate of any kind.
 Our mission is to be people of peace.

 After 26 long years in power, amassing personal wealth (like Trump) and voting for war (worse than Trump), Rep. Carolyn Maloney almost lost it all, to a Tinder-happy, cat-fishing, baby-faced millionaire hotel magnate.
 Look at that color map again - it clearly breaks it down: Maloney lost hard to Patel in North Brooklyn.
 It was a 50/50 split in Queens.
 Her strong support is only among the upper crust of the Upper East Side, and Midtown.

 You can see there’s blood in the water.
 It will be a much bigger race this time.
-Maloney is like Trump, and will inspire progressives to enter the race against her.
+Maloney is like Trump: her very existence inspires progressives to enter the race against her.
 And just like in the current Presidential contest, moderates will have to bow out, seeing no chance to win.
 The 2020 race for Congress’ 12th District will be a wonderfully chaotic, disruptive, loud, race with several other progressive candidates.
-I say, “bring it on.”
+Let’s bring it on.
 It’s only winnable for progressives, who represent the people, and the populist roots of Manhattan, Queens, North Brooklyn, and the Lower East Side.

 I talked to a lot of voters on the streets doing two rounds of petitioning.
 The overwhelming majority of the people that I spoke with strongly wanted Maloney replaced.
 I kept hearing: Maloney is unresponsive, and tone-deaf, and her staff are even worse.